 What the Dodge Charger Isn’t

 Here’s a blunt-but-beautiful example of how this branding technique works, courtesy of Dodge Charger.
-The script for this 30-second commercial speaks volumes without ever saying mentioning anything about the product at all:
+This 30-second commercial for the reinvented Dodge Charger speaks volumes without ever saying mentioning anything about the product at all:

 What is that thing?
 Well I’ll tell you what it isn’t.
 It isn’t a man bag.
 It isn’t man sandals.
 It isn’t a low-cal plate.
 It isn’t a yoga class.
 It isn’t an exfoliant with added moisturizer.
 It isn’t a couple’s cooking class.
 It certainly isn’t a small dog that needs a jacket if the temperature drops below 70.
 That’s what it isn’t.
 Dodge Charger.